frictionlessdata/frictionless-py/docs/guides/framework/package-guide.md

 package = Package(resources=[Resource(path='data/table.csv')]) # from arguments
 ```

-As you can see it's possible to create a package providing different kinds of sources which will be detector to have some type automatically (e.g. whether it's a glob or a path).
+As you can see it's possible to create a package providing different kinds of sources which will be detected to have some type automatically (e.g. whether it's a glob or a path).
 It's possible to make this step more explicit:

 ```python title="Python"
 from frictionless import Package, Resource